Triamec/InputOutput/README.md

 The InputOutput sample is a .NET Windows Forms application demonstrating how to read inputs to and write outputs from your devices using the Triamec Advanced Motion (TAM) Software.

+**Check the respective Hardware Manual for the input and output limits at https://www.triamec.com/en/documents.html**

 *Caution: you may harm your hardware when executing sample applications without adjusting configuration values to your hardware environment.
 Please read and follow the recommendations below